 I’ve hiked under the oak trees, sat by the Cherokee Flame of Remembrance, and said prayers by the Blue Hole, a deep spring that was the source of water and purification for the Cherokee who lived in the area.
 For me, it became a place to heal from the abrasions of the world, to gather strength for the next big push.

 Last October, trying to recover from chronic fatigue, I decided to listen to my feet.
 They were clearly leading me to Red Clay for a reason.
-I picked up the phone.
-“Excuse me, I’m a poet and love your park.
+I stopped by the Visitor Center: “Excuse me, I’m a poet and love your park.
 Can I speak with your manager about creating a poetry workshop at Red Clay?”